 Our selection process

-The selection panel assess all applicants against the requirements of the job description and person specification to decide who to interview.
+The selection panel assesses all applications received against the requirements of the job description and person specification to decide who will progress to the interview stage.

 - any other special requirements.

 We are committed to ensure all staff and potential employees are treated equitably.
 Please email firstname.lastname@example.org if you need any reasonable adjustments for your interview.

 You will be interviewed by a panel which normally will include the recruiting manager and senior members of a school or department.